Augusta Mental Health Counseling Schools

 - Although state licensure will require the completion of a graduate program, students can pursue a bachelor's degree in psychology with an emphasis in counseling at Paine College.
 The school is located about 2 miles from downtown Augusta.

-- Graduate students can pursue a clinical mental health counseling master's degree through the College of Education at Georgia Regents University, a public university that has recently merged the programs of Augusta State University and the Georgia Health Sciences University.
+- Graduate students can pursue a clinical mental health counseling master's degree through the College of Education at Augusta University, a public university that has recently merged with the Georgia Health Sciences University.
 The campus is also roughly 2 miles from central Augusta.

 Find schools that offer these popular programs